 Another great past time was climbing trees.
 In Taranaki, children did not have climbing frames in their gardens, as with there being plenty of trees around, there was no need.
 We all started by climbing the small trees and then as we built up our confidence, we would scale higher and higher trees.
 The Walker’s garden next door was full of trees so there were always lots of new challenges there.
 Years later my mother said she found it quite unsettling seeing us all at the top of some of these trees, to the extent that she found the best way to cope was to look in the opposite direction.
 None of my friends died falling out of a tree but I understand it did happen from time to time.

 Denis Wheeler remembers visiting and we went down the road to the little pond that was just below Mr Cox’s house.
 In the spring this was always full of frogs and tadpoles and a wide variety of insects.
 We used to spend countless hours catching tadpoles and then taking them home and putting them in a large tank at the bottom of the garden.
 It was amazing watching the tadpoles slowly growing, gradually getting bigger and then a pair of rear legs would start to form, followed by a pair of front legs.
 At the same time, the tail would get shorter and the tadpole would change from black to more of a brownie colour and eventually to bright green.
 Then all of a sudden, we would realise that we didn’t have any tadpoles left.
-Instead we had a tank heaving with lots of small green frogs.
+Instead we had a tank heaving with hundreds of small green frogs.
 It really was absolutely fantastic.
 Who wants an Xbox when you can get all this for free!

 For posterity (somebody might be reading my story 100 years hence) I had better just record what an Xbox is.
-This is a computer (video game console) which arrived under the Christmas trees in 2001 for lots of children that had been well behaved and who also happened to have well off parents.
+This is a computer (video game console) which arrived under the Christmas trees in 2001 for children who had been well behaved and who also happened to have well off parents.
 For the next 10 years, and in some cases even longer, children have been glued to screens, clicking buttons and watching amazing combinations of colour (together with complementary sounds) presenting worlds that are completely imaginary.
 We did not have these toys in the 1960s and looking back I must say I would still have a preference for the tadpoles and frogs.

 Opposite the pond was Mr Cox’s haybarn.
 This was another fantastic place to play.
 We would move all the hay bales around and make little huts.
 Sometimes Mr Cox would come in and find us and he would be a bit grumpy and chuck us all out but other times he was happy to let us carry on playing.

 In the summer we could not afford to go on long holidays much but Mum did her best.
 One year we went on a trip to Tauranga which was one of the few occasions where we met up with our father.
 James was very pleased to see us and he had arranged a very special trip out to Mayor Island on a boat which was full of people who were going to spend the day fishing.
-This was fascinating as we had never been on a large boat before and as we were chugging along, we saw lots of flying fish jumping out of the waves.
+This was fascinating as we had never been on a large boat before and as we were chugging along, we saw dozens of flying fish jumping out of the waves.
 Unfortunately, James had not realised that there is nothing at Mayor Island and there was nowhere to buy lunch.
 If my mother had known beforehand, she could have sorted out a packed lunch.
 As it was, we were dropped on the island by the fishermen and we spent the day sitting there feeling rather bored and very hungry.